peak8/rhubarb-pi/DOCKER-REFERENCE.md

 sudo docker stop <container id or name>
 sudo docker rm <container id or name>
 ```

+Then update the app version in the docker-compose.yaml.

 Next, pull the latest image.